Sage/streamlinejs/README.md

 And you can mix streamline functions, classical callback based code and synchrononous functions in the same file.
 Streamline only transforms the functions that have the special `_` parameter.

-Note: this works with both transformation options.
+Note: this works with all transformation options.
 Even if you use the _fibers_ option, you can seamlessly call standard callback based node APIs and the asynchronous functions that you create with streamline have the standard node callback signature.